bijesh93/Sales-Analysis-Dashboard/README.md

 4. **Sales by Category and Sub-Category**:
    - Assessed category-wise sales trends.

-All SQL queries are available in the `sql_queries/` folder.
+All SQL queries are available in the `sql_queries & analaysis SQL queries` file.

 ## Excel Dashboard
 The interactive dashboard includes: